MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/get-started-winui3-for-desktop.md

     * x64: [https://aka.ms/dotnet/net5/preview4/Sdk/dotnet-sdk-win-x64.exe](https://aka.ms/dotnet/net5/preview4/Sdk/dotnet-sdk-win-x64.exe)
     * x86: [https://aka.ms/dotnet/net5/preview4/Sdk/dotnet-sdk-win-x86.exe](https://aka.ms/dotnet/net5/preview4/Sdk/dotnet-sdk-win-x86.exe)

+    Note that Preview 4 is required, subsequent previews of .NET 5 are not compatible with this preview of WinUI.

 4. Install the VSIX extension that includes the WinUI 3.0 Preview 1 project templates for Visual Studio 2019.
 For details, see [these instructions](index.md#visual-studio-project-templates).

 ## Create a WinUI 3 desktop app for C# and .NET 5